maarten-vandeperre/developer-hub-documentation/docs/techdocs_s3/infra_setup_techdocs_s3.md

 ---
 layout: default
-title: Infra setup - AWS S3
+title: AWS S3 infra setup
 ---

-# Infra setup - AWS S3
+# AWS S3 infra setup

 * Go to AWS console and log in
 * Create an S3 bucket, in our example 'redhat-demo-dev-hub-1'